letsencrypt/website/content/en/docs/a-warm-welcome-to-asn1-and-der.md

 DATE-TIME and DURATION.
 For HTTPS certificates you only have to care about UTCTime and GeneralizedTime.

-UTCTime represents a date and time as YYMMDDhhmmss, with an optional timezone offset or "Z" to represent Zulu (aka UTC aka 0 timezone offset).
+UTCTime represents a date and time as YYMMDDhhmm[ss], with an optional timezone offset or "Z" to represent Zulu (aka UTC aka 0 timezone offset).
 For instance the UTCTimes 820102120000Z and 820102070000-0500 both represent the same time: January 2nd, 1982,